-The County of San Diego, HHSA, BHS Quality Management will review the information and render the final determination.
-The facility will receive a written decision within thirty (30) days of receipt of the request.
-Should the administrative denial be overturned, Optum Utilization Management will review the chart for California Code of Regulations Title 9 medical necessity criteria.
+The County of San Diego, HHSA, BHS Quality Management reviews the information and renders the final determination.
+The facility receives a written decision within thirty (30) days of receipt of the request.
+Should the administrative denial be overturned, Optum Utilization Management reviews the chart for medical necessity criteria.

-Out-of-Network Appeals:

-Clinical Out-of-Network Appeal
+D. Out-of-Network Appeals Clinical Out-of-Network Appeal